davidjbradshaw/iframe-resizer/README.md

 When enabled changes to the Window size or the DOM will cause the iFrame to resize to the new content size.
 Disable if using size method with custom dimensions.

+<i>Note: When set to false the iFrame will still inititally size to the contained content, only additional resizing events are disabled.</i>

 ### bodyBackground

 	default: null